Elroy Josephs: Acting

 Along the way, Josephs made a career, performing on stage and having an acting career on television.
 He was one of the first black dancers to appear in West Side Story in the West End.
 On TV, he featured in ITV Play of the Week, Sunday Night Theatre, Dixon of Dock Green, Doctor Who (Season 4 premiere The Smugglers), Adam Adamant Lives!, The Wednesday Play, Theatre 625, Love Thy Neighbour, Stage 2 and Brideshead Revisited.
-On film, he was credited in The Alf Garnett Saga but went uncredited in Hammer Film Productions of Quatermass and the Pit.
+On film, he was credited in The Alf Garnett Saga but went uncredited in Hammer Film's Quatermass and the Pit (1967).

-In the early 1970s, Josephs started a community dance project in Camden called Workshop No. 7 and was appointed as one of the Greater London Arts Association's (GLAA) First dance animateurs.
+In the early 1970s, Josephs started a community dance project in Camden called Workshop No. 7 and was appointed as one of the Greater London Arts Association's (GLAA) first dance animateurs.

 Central to the dancer's work was his understanding of the historical importance of transatlantic slavery and its legacies.
 During 1973-75, he was Chairman of the Dance Committee and dance specialist for the British zone of the Second World Black and African Festival of Arts and culture in Lagos.
 Afterwards, he worked with the Commission for Racial Equality and Equity, supporting artists and students who were confronted by discrimination.

 In 1979, Josephs left his dance project in the hands of Carl Campbell (who developed it into Dance Company 7) when he was appointed dance lecturer at I.M.
 Teacher Training College in Liverpool.
 In 1993, he chaired an event in Manchester called "What is Black Dance in Britain?"

 Elroy was an inspiration and influence to the students he taught in London and Liverpool.
 Since his death, his legacy has lived on through former colleagues and students.